-On October 3, 2016, the Company entered into a Common Stock Sales Agreement (the "First ATM Agreement") with Cowen and Company, LLC ("Cowen").

-On September 4, 2018, the Company delivered notice of termination to Cowen of the First ATM Agreement.
-In accordance with the terms of the First ATM Agreement, the termination of the First ATM Agreement, the termination of the First ATM Agreement, the Company sold an aggregate of 762,338 shares of common stock under the First ATM Agreement resulting in gross proceeds to the Company of \$4.9 million.
+In October 2016, the Company entered into a Common Stock Sales Agreement (the "First ATM Agreement") with Cowen and Company, LLC ("Cowen").
+The First ATM Agreement was terminated in September 2018.
+Prior to termination of the First ATM Agreement, the Company sold an aggregate of 762,338 shares of common stock under the First ATM Agreement resulting in gross proceeds to the Company of \$4.9 million.
 The Company paid Cowen a commission of up to three percent (3.0%) of the gross sales proceeds for such sales of common stock.
 Pursuant to the terms of the First ATM Agreement, specified obligations of the parties, including the Company's indemnification obligations to Cowen, survive the termination of the First ATM Agreement.